fruitbox12/NeuRacle/README.md

-# NeuRacle: Layer 2 Oracle solution on Radix Network
+# NeuRacle: Decentralized, Trustless Oracle solution on Radix Network

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-NeuRacle is a PoS Layer 2 solution built on Radix Ledger that provide decentralized, trustless data validation service to bring-in off-chain data.
+NeuRacle is a Decentralized, Trustless Oracle built on Radix Ledger that provide decentralized, trustless data validation service to bring-in off-chain data.

 ## Oracle Trilemma

-Most traditional Oracle recent day come to the same [problems](https://encyclopedia.pub/entry/2959), that have to either compromised on decentralization (using trusted identities to bring data on-chain, eg: [ChainLink](https://james-sangalli.medium.com/why-chainlink-is-not-the-oracle-of-the-future-8bb859a81947#:~:text=ChainLink%20does%20not%20have%20a,centralised%20verification%20and%20dispute%20resolution.)), finality (like using optimistic oracle, bet to bring data on-chain, eg: [UMA](https://umaproject.org/products/optimistic-oracle)), or security.
+Most traditional Oracle recent day come to the same [problems](https://encyclopedia.pub/entry/2959), that have to either compromised on decentralization (using trusted identities to bring data on-chain, eg: [ChainLink](https://james-sangalli.medium.com/why-chainlink-is-not-the-oracle-of-the-future-8bb859a81947#:~:text=ChainLink%20does%20not%20have%20a,centralised%20verification%20and%20dispute%20resolution.)), finality (optimistic oracle that use bets to bring data on-chain, eg: [UMA](https://umaproject.org/products/optimistic-oracle)), or security.
 It's almost the same as the [blockchain trilemma](https://www.ledger.com/academy/what-is-the-blockchain-trilemma).

 ## From Oracle to Distributed Ledger Technology